Philip Howard, 13th Earl of Arundel: Death and burial

-The dowager countess died of natural causes on 19 April 1630 at Shifnal Manor, Shropshire aged 73, and was buried next to her husband inside the Fitzalan Chapel.
+The Dowager Countess died of natural causes on 19 April 1630 at Shifnal Manor, Shropshire aged 73, and was buried next to her husband inside the Fitzalan Chapel.

-Even though Howard had been attainted at his trial in 1589, his son Thomas Howard was restored to his inheritance by King James I. He accordingly succeeded to the earldom of Arundel as well as to the lesser titles of his grandfather.
+Even though Howard had been attainted at his trial in 1589, in 1603, shortly after the accession of the Scottish king James VI and I to the English throne and thanks to the intercession of Philip's uncle, the Earl of Northampton, Thomas Howard, Lord Maltravers, Arundel's son, was able to regain royal favour.
+In 1604, Thomas recovered the earldom of Arundel and estates.

 Legacy

-Along with Our Lady of the Assumption, St. Philip Howard is co-patron of the Roman Catholic Diocese of Arundel and Brighton.
+Along with Our Lady of the Assumption, St. Philip Howard is co-patron of the Diocese of Arundel and Brighton.
 Arundel Cathedral, originally dedicated to St. Philip Neri, was commissioned by the 15th Duke of Norfolk in 1868.
-It was elevated to the status of a cathedral in 1965 and its dedication changed to Our Lady and Saint Philip Howard just after Pope Paul VI canonised the earl as one of the Forty Martyrs of England and Wales in October 1970.
-In 1971, Howard's remains were moved from the Fitzalan Chapel to the cathedral, where the new shrine had been erected.
+It was elevated to the status of a cathedral in 1965 and its dedication changed to Our Lady and Saint Philip Howard just after Pope Paul VI canonised the Earl as one of the Forty Martyrs of England and Wales in October 1970.
+On 10 March 1971 in the presence of Monsignor Michael Bowen, then Coadjutor bishop of Arundel and Brighton, and the Chapter of Canons, Howard's remains were moved from the Fitzalan Chapel to the new shrine erected in the cathedral, where the consecration ceremony was held.
 Since then, the shrine has become a place of pilgrimage.

 While imprisoned, Howard spent much of his time writing and translating Catholic poetry and devotional literature.
-The manuscripts, according to Father Caraman, were routinely smuggled out of the Tower of London to be edited and corrected by Father William Weston, before in at least one case, being smuggled to the Spanish Netherlands for publication by exiled English Recusant Richard Verstegan.
+The manuscripts, according to Father Caraman, were routinely smuggled out of the Tower of London to be edited and corrected by Father William Weston, before in at least one case, being smuggled to the Spanish Netherlands for publication by exiled English recusant Richard Verstegan.

-For example, the earl made a Latin-Elizabethan English translation of An Epistle in the Person of Jesus Christ to the Faithful Soule by John Justus of Landsberg, which was posthumously published at Antwerp (1595, reprinted 1871).
+For example, the Earl made a Latin-Elizabethan English translation of An Epistle in the Person of Jesus Christ to the Faithful Soule by John Justus of Landsberg, which was posthumously published at Antwerp (1595, reprinted 1871).
 Howard's verse translation of Marko Marulić's poem Carmen de doctrina Domini nostri Iesu Christi pendentis in cruce ("A Dialogue Betwixt a Christian and Christ Hanging on the Crosse"), served in lieu of an introduction in the Antwerp edition.
 Howard's poetry translation of Marulić was published again, with updated English orthography, in the March/April 2022 issue of the Traditionalist Catholic literary magazine, St. Austin Review.

 Howard also authored three manuscript treatises On the Excellence and Utility of Virtue.

-Further detailed research about the earl's life, as well as several of his works of Christian poetry, was collected by Irish American poet Louise Imogen Guiney and published as part of her 1939 collection The Recusant Poets.
+Further detailed research about the Earl's life, as well as several of his works of Christian poetry, was collected by the poet Louise Imogen Guiney and published as part of her 1939 collection The Recusant Poets.